Judge who freed activists who pulled down Confederate monument blames 'third string' prosecutor, report says

 In February, Battaglia dismissed three criminal misdemeanor charges against two people accused of yanking down the statue in front of a local government building in August 2017.

-In dismissing the charges against two defendants, Battaglia agreed with defense attorneys that investigators had failed to prove that video of the statue being toppled showed the defendats.
+In dismissing the charges, Battaglia agreed with defense attorneys that investigators had failed to prove that video of the statue being toppled showed the two defendants.
 The judge declined to dismiss charges against a third defendant, but later found him not guilty.

 The next day, Echols declined to bring charges against five remaining defendants, citing a lack of evidence in the wake of Battaglia's rulings.